freedomofpress/securedrop-docs/docs/ossec_alerts.rst

 account <https://accounts.google.com/SignUp?service=mail>`__.
 While it's technically possible to use an existing Gmail account, it's best to compartmentalize these alerts from any of your other activities.
 Choose a strong and random passphrase for the new account.

 Next, enable `Google's 2-Step Verification
-<https://www.google.com/landing/2step/>`__.
+<https://safety.google/authentication/>`__.
 This is required in order to
 use SMTP with a username and password, which is needed for SecureDrop.

 After enabling 2-Step Verification, you'll then need to generate a new app password to use exclusively with SecureDrop.
-To do so, you will first want to `open the app password settings
+To do so, `open the app password settings <https://myaccount.google.com/apppasswords>`__.
-<https://myaccount.google.com/apppasswords>`__.
-From there, click "Select App",
-choose "Custom", assign it a name (such as "SecureDrop"), then click "Generate."
+From there, click "Select App", choose "Custom", assign it a name (such as "SecureDrop"), then click "Generate."

 This will provide you with a 16-character password that you will need to use for the SMTP settings to enable OSSEC alerts.

 .. tip:: SMTP through Gmail will only work with a generated app password.
          The password for the Gmail account itself is not sufficient, and will not allow mail to be sent.
 In order to be able to create an app password, you must have 2-Step Verification enabled on the Gmail account.